Margaret Bland: Early life and education

+Literary career

 Early plays

 At the University of North Carolina, Margaret Bland became an active member of the Carolina Playmakers, now known as the PlayMakers Repertory Company.
-Her first notable success was a one-act folk drama entitled Lighted Candles.
+Her first notable work was a one-act folk drama entitled Lighted Candles.
 Based on a true story, it concerns a young mountain woman who had been deserted by her husband and who had reluctantly accepted the proposal of a new suitor.
 Haunted by memories of her fugitive spouse, she spends her wedding night staring at candles she has lighted in the vain hope of welcoming him back home.
-Produced and published in 1927, the touching drama was performed a number of times by the Playmakers in succeeding years.
+Produced and published in 1927, the drama was performed a number of times by the Playmakers in succeeding years.

 The Drama Workshop in Atlanta performed a three-act version of Lighted Candles in 1930, of which a reviewer in the Atlanta Journal wrote, "Its characters, instead of being stereotyped or standardized as such too often have been, are true Southern highlanders, not only in speech and manner but in the doings of mind and heart--they are individuals all."
-Frederick Koch, founder and director of the Carolina Playmakers, said of the dialogue in Lighted Candles that "much of the conversation the author has remembered and cherished for us [is] in this play," and Rodney Crowther, in an article in the Asheville Citizen, wrote that "Margaret Bland had accomplished something comparable in beauty to many of the same sort of brief studies for which Guy de Maupassant in his short stories became so famous."
+Frederick Koch, founder and director of the Carolina Playmakers, said of the dialogue in Lighted Candles that "much of the conversation the author has remembered and cherished for us [is] in this play."
+Rodney Crowther, in an article in the Asheville Citizen, wrote that "Margaret Bland had accomplished something comparable in beauty to many of the same sort of brief studies for which Guy de Maupassant in his short stories became so famous."

-Bland followed this success with another one-act play, Pink and Patches, in 1928.
+Bland wrote another one-act play, Pink and Patches, in 1928.
 Also based on characters living in a remote area of the Blue Ridge Mountains, it concerns a teenage girl who yearns for a pink dress and a society woman from the outside world who brings her an old, patched garment as a present.
-The touching comedy was an immediate success, winning a coveted prize in an international competition in New York City.
-Richard Lockridge, writing in the New York Sun, called it "an imaginative thing, a little overburdened with dialect but original and by no means badly conceived or executed."
+The comedy was an immediate success, winning a prize in an international competition in New York City.
+Richard Lockridge, writing in The New York Sun, called it "an imaginative thing, a little overburdened with dialect but original and by no means badly conceived or executed."
 It was frequently performed, mostly by school groups, for several decades after it was first published.
 In 1960, it was the inspiration for a short musical play, A Pink Party Dress, written by Mark Bucci and David Rogers and published in an acting edition by Samuel French.